 accelerated.
 Work on utilities like water, sewer, power, data lines and

-between Tamhini and Mugaon.
-The work on the inter village road from Mugaon to Dhamanohol is
+Mugaon.
+Work on the inter village road from Mugaon to Dhamanohol is

 Lavasa has also initiated a number of development and empowerment